Matthew1172/GSZTheme/README.md

 ### Why this stack?

-Wordpress comes with a GUI which helped us interact with our database and provide great security measures.
-It was a good way to organize and view frontend and backend versions of our website.
-It allows for compatibity amongst websites, web apps + mobile apps, including a great and large community.
-As for the XAMPP tech stack, it is a simple and lightweight solution that works wonders for testing and locally hosting websites and clients on servers.
+Wordpress comes with a GUI which helped us interact with a database while providing great security measures.
+It is a good way to organize and view the frontend and backend versions of our website.
+It allows for compatibity amongst websites, web apps + mobile apps and comes with a great and large community.
+As for the XAMPP tech stack, it is a simple and lightweight solution which works wonders for testing and locally hosting websites and clients on servers.

 ## External Links